-Based out of "The Gathering Place," Oʻahu, the third-largest of the Hawaiian Islands, professional beatboxer Jason Tom designed a giant of an idea worth spreading for the TEDx Talks "Vocal Groove" entertainment presentation.
-This global icon and national treasure, Honolulu native, beatboxer since six, presenter, trauma perseverer, voice actor, prayer warrior, math geek, ex-judoka, ex-soccer player, and fourth-generation American of Hawaiʻi Chinese ancestry, has not forgotten where he came from to know where he is going to impact families, lives and communities.
+Jason Tom, Hawaiʻi's Human Beatbox, designed a giant of an idea worth spreading for his TEDx Talks "Vocal Groove" entertainment presentation.
+This Honolulu native and fourth-generation American of Hawaiʻi with Chinese ancestry has not forgotten where he came from and knows where he is going in order to impact families, lives, education, entertainment, and communities.

-It began at the tender age of six when Tom recorded himself on an audio cassette tape of his 1989 beatboxing and scat singing rendition of "Badder," from the Moonwalker movie based on the Michael Jackson music album "Bad," in the concrete jungle of Downtown Honolulu at his parents' master bedroom of their two-bedroom apartment.
+It began at the tender age of six when Tom recorded his own 1989 beatboxing and scat singing rendition of Michael Jackson’s "Badder," on audio cassette.
+He still remembers those days, sitting in his parents’ master bedroom of their small two- bedroom apartment in downtown Honolulu’s concrete jungle.

-A judo fighter retiree in his early 20's who left the competition mat and jumped straight into the world of music business, public speaking, and the entertainment industry.
-In his early 30's he retired from beatbox competition the year he was the Hawaiʻi all-star beatboxer among the world's top 150 professional vocal percussion artists to qualify for the 4th Beatbox Battle World Championship.
-He shifted his sight on family, health, ministry, philanthropy, beatbox music, mathematics, and community.
-Tom's published "Let's Do This" blog plus www.JasonTom.com and www.HawaiiBeatbox.com reaches 5.2 million individuals, and households throughout our world.
+As a judo fighter retiree in his early 20's, he left the competition mat behind in the pursuit of purpose in the world of music business, public speaking, the entertainment industry, and the joyful world of the language of science called mathematics.
+In his early 30's he retired from beatbox competition; the year he was named Hawaiʻi all-star beatboxer among the world's top 150 professional vocal percussion artists, and he qualified for the 4th Beatbox Battle World Championship.
+He shifted his sight on faith, family, health, ministry, philanthropy, beatbox music, and community.
+Tom's published "Let's Do This" blog plus www.JasonTom.com and www.HawaiiBeatbox.com reaches more than five million individuals and households throughout the world.

-He attended Beijing Foreign Studies University having completed that Freeman Foundation China study abroad scholarship with a 4.0 grade point average and graduated as a Phi Theta Kappan at the University of Hawaiʻi at Kapiʻolani Community College during his time as a mathematics supplemental instruction leader with a concentration in "algebra" while beatboxing around the globe.
+He graduated abroad at Beijing Foreign Studies University, and as a Phi Theta Kappan regionally in the pacific at the University of Hawaiʻi at Kapiʻolani Community College during his time as a mathematician supplemental instruction leader with an "algebra" concentration while beatboxing around the globe.
 He got on the UH KCC Dean's List with a 3.84 cumulative grade point average.
 In 2006 and 2007, he placed in four consecutive KCC talent contests.
 He then completed five semesters of the MELE Program taught by professors at Belmont University's Mike Curb College of Entertainment And Music Business via live feed partnered with the UH at Honolulu Community College.

 He carries a message of perseverance and delivers his passion to envision our world through a scope of being "on the beat" with "eyes on the prize" to "make noise" in our endeavors.
 He has opened for Michael Winslow of the Police Academy and Spaceballs movie film fame, the America's Best Dance Crew Champions the Jabbawockeez and Quest Crew, Blue Scholars, and has performed live with Jake Shimabukuro, Honoka and Azita, Taimane Gardner, and Makana.